Seven Reasons to Try Freelance Writing (Even if You’ve Never Considered it Before)

 #2: You Can Start Earning Pretty Quickly

-As a freelancer, I’ve typically been paid within a couple of weeks of completing each blog post (and often within a couple of days)!
+As a freelancer, I’ve typically been paid within a few weeks of completing each blog post.
 Even if it takes a month or two for a particular publication to pay me, it’s still way faster than waiting to rack up advertising revenue on a new blog.
 It’s also a lot quicker, and far more reliable, than trying to make money from a novel or a non-fiction book.

 #3: You Can Find Well Paying Gigs

-Some writers are put off freelancing by the abysmally low rates advertised on sites like Elance and TextBroker.
+Some writers are put off freelancing by the abysmally low rates advertised on content mills.
 In the freelancing world, these sites are known as “content mills” – they churn out lots of low-quality content for blogs and websites, and they pay extremely low rates ($5 for a 1,000 word post isn’t uncommon).

 While these gigs are often the most visible, there are plenty of far better paying roles out there – for blogs, for magazines, and for clients who want website copy or email newsletters written.
 I’d strongly recommend taking a look at Carol Tice’s excellent blog Make a Living Writing for a reality check about freelancing pay – in particular, 3 Simple Ways to Find Better-Paying Freelance Writing Jobs.